Welcome to our FAQ page! Here we answer the most important and most frequently asked questions about our line scan cameras and their control.

 An example code for the operation of several cameras can be found in our Linux tarball.

-You will find the file e9u_LSMD_basic-multi-camera.c
+You will find the file e9u_LSMD_basic-multi-camera.c in the examples/src/cli/ directory.

-To identify a camera without any doubt, its serial number can be queried at any time using the command e9u_LSMD_eeprom_string
+To identify a camera without any doubt, its serial number can be queried at any time using the command e9u_LSMD_eeprom_string, as shown in the example code.

 There are currently no special modules or extensions for LabVIEW, Node-RED, Scratch etc. that enable direct control of our line scan cameras.
 Nevertheless, it is often possible to operate the cameras in these environments without any problems by using an intermediate control script, unless the application requires actual real-time capability.